rancher/k3os/package/packer/openstack/README.md

-# K3OS Packer OpenStack Image
+# k3os packer openstack image

 This is an Example for building a K3OS OpenStack Image using packer.